Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Introduction

-In this paper, we examine the methodological foundations of transportability in the context of HTA, with a particular focus on its implications for indirect comparisons.
-Adopting an estimand-based perspective, we first outline the conceptual underpinnings of transportability and its distinction from generalizability, as discussed in the epidemiologic and causal inference literature.\textsuperscript{9,12,13,18,36-41} We then consider how assumptions about transportability are embedded---explicitly or implicitly---in commonly used ITC and PAIC methods.
-Finally, we discuss the factors that influence transportability, including population heterogeneity, measurement of effect modifiers, data availability, and modeling approaches, and highlight practical considerations for ensuring that comparative effectiveness evidence is applicable to HTA-relevant target populations.
+In this paper, we reframe PAICs as transportability problems and examine their implications from an estimand-based perspective.
+We first define conditional and marginal estimands and explain how their population dependence gives rise to the transportability problem.
+We then show how transportability assumptions are embedded---explicitly or implicitly---in commonly used ITC and PAIC methods, with particular focus on the two-step process often arising in applications of pairwise MAICs and STCs.\textsuperscript{9,12,13,18,36-41} Building on this framework, we characterize the conditions under which PAIC-derived relative effects are directly transportable rather than population-specific.
+We also discuss practical considerations for ensuring that comparative effectiveness evidence is applicable for HTA decision making.
 Although we focus primarily on PAICs to motivate concepts, the issues we describe arise whenever treatment effects are transported across populations, including in standard NMAs and cost-effectiveness models.